-Please refer to the handout “Advising Guide for Transfer Students Majoring in Chemistry or Biochemistry — Summer Orientation 2017
+Please refer to the handout “Advising Guide for Freshmen" or "Advising Guide for Transfer Students Majoring in Chemistry or Biochemistry" as appropriate for your situation.

 |What should I do if my major core and/or prequisite courses are full?||

 There can be a lot of movement on class lists as the semester approaches.
-It is always a good idea to keep an eye on enrollment in August when open registration begins.
+It is always a good idea to keep an eye on enrollment.
 It is worth getting on the waitlist for a course if you can.

 Students who cannot register for a course or get on a waitlist can attend class the first day to crash the course –sometimes priority is given to enroll majors in courses over other students.

 See an advisor or email email@example.com with any questions about classes and requirements.
-Advisors can help modify plans to facilitate graduation even if classes are full in the Fall semester.
+Advisors can help modify plans to facilitate graduation even if classes are full in the coming semester.

-In CHEM 115, after the placement exams are given in August, a number of students are dropped from the course.
+In CHEM 115, after the placement exams are given the beginning of the semester, a number of students are dropped from the course.
 If freshmen take and pass the placement test and show up to class the first week, their chances of getting a seat are very good, as long as the available spaces in the course fit their schedule.